 10. Tri Pattern English Bulldog

-From brindle and white to lilac and seal, English Bulldogs come in a myriad of colors that suit any style preference.
+From brindle and white to lilac and seal, you’ll find a myriad of English Bulldog colors that suit any style preference.
 But whatever color you choose, know that you’re adding a swell and sweet dog to your home.

 Featured Image: Ann Tyurina, Shutterstock